 Serious Crime Prevention Orders (SCPOs) are civil orders to prevent or deter serious crime.
 Breach of an SCPO is a criminal offence punishable by up to five years imprisonment and an unlimited fine.
 The restrictions that an SCPO can include are wide-ranging.
-As long as they are shown to be proportionate, justified and necessary to the circumstances of the case, they can include restrictions on communications devices, conducting specific types of business, bank accounts, associating with criminal associates, and geographic restrictions.
-The order lasts for up to five years.
-The list of currently published orders can be viewed spreadsheet here (155 KB).
+As long as they are shown to be proportionate, justified and necessary to the circumstances of the case, they can include restrictions on:

-The National Offender Management Service (NOMS) monitors the behaviour of offenders released from prison on parole licence through the use of standard and bespoke licence conditions.
-The Lifetime Management Team works closely with NOMS to develop licence conditions imposed on offenders of interest to the NCA.
 The imposition of licence conditions can deter and frustrate offenders from committing further offences.
 If the offender breaks one or more of the conditions, such as by travelling abroad, they can be sent back to prison.
-The Lifetime Management Team and NOMS work together to ensure offenders comply with those conditions.

-The Lifetime Management Team uses a wide range of investigative and intelligence techniques to monitor individuals compliance with these restrictions.
+Our Lifetime Management team uses a wide range of investigative and intelligence techniques to monitor individuals compliance with these restrictions.
 In particular, the Lifetime Management Team works closely with partners to exchange information on these individuals to identify and reduce their opportunities for returning to criminal activity.